 What’s that one place in Amsterdam that’s different than all others?
 It is NDSM.

 NDSM Werf (or NDSM Wharf in English) is in Amsterdam-Noord.
 It is unique because it is unlike any other neighborhood in Amsterdam.
 You won’t see the typical narrow buildings or canals but don’t be disappointed – there’s something else here.

 What is NDSM Werf (or NDSM Wharf)

 The word Werf is Dutch and it translates into “wharf” in English.
 A wharf is a quayside area in which a ship may be moored to load and unload.

-When you visit this former shipyard, expect to see a lot of strange-looking old shipyard tools here that are transformed into something arty or beautifully functional in another way.
+When you visit this former shipyard, expect to see a lot of strange-looking old shipyard tools that are transformed into something arty or beautifully functional in another way.

 Technically NDSM Plein is a neighborhood of Amsterdam.
 The word “Plein” means a square or a plaza.
 Honestly, NDSM isn’t just a typical neighborhood or a square, it is a vibrant social space.

 If you’re traveling to Amsterdam, then make sure you include NDSM in your itinerary.
 No matter how long or short your Amsterdam trip is, try to spend at least half a day in NDSM for a change of scenery.
 I have visited NDSM Werf on most of my Amsterdam weekend trips or even the longer ones.